-Pipeline company representatives begin the process by contacting each landowner to request permission to survey and stake the preliminary route for environmental, engineering and construction evaluations.
-Our goal is for every landowner to understand all of the proposed features of the pipeline prior to construction, including the underground depth, pipe size, temporary and permanent width of the easement and above-ground equipment.
-A Construction Stipulation Agreement may be used to address and specify mutually agreed-upon landowner requirements.
+Pacific Connector representatives begin the process by contacting each landowner to request permission to survey and stake the preliminary route for environmental, engineering and construction evaluations.
+Our goal is for every landowner to understand all of the proposed features of the pipeline prior to construction, including the underground depth, pipe size, temporary and permanent width of the easement and any above-ground equipment that may be located in the pipeline easement.
+A Temporary Construction Agreement may be used to address and specify mutually agreed-upon landowner requirements.

 Field surveys are critical for gathering information that will be used to determine the best possible pipeline route.
 With minimal disturbance to residents, we consider geography and ecology, as well as an area’s architectural, historical and archaeological features.
 These surveys can be divided into the following categories:

-It is our policy to only survey on properties where we have obtained permission from the landowner.
+We will only conduct surveys on lands for which we have obtained permission from the landowner.
 If there are any concerns or issues with the survey process, you are encouraged to contact us immediately.
 We treat all landowners with respect and honor their decision with regard to granting survey permission.